AriFordsham/GHCWiki/strict-pragma.md

   g !(C x) = rhs2
   ```

   In ordinary Haskell , `f` is lazy in its argument and hence in `x`; and `g` is strict in its argument and hence also strict in `x`.
-With `-XStrict`, both become strict because `f`'s argument gets an implict bang.
+With `Strict`, both become strict because `f`'s argument gets an implict bang.

 ### Modularity

-The pragma only affects definitions *in this module*.
+The extension only affects definitions *in this module*.
 Functions and data types imported from other modules are unaffected.
 For example, we won't evaluate the argument to `Just` before applying the constructor.
 Similarly we won't evaluate the first argument to `Data.Map.findWithDefault` before applying the function.

 This is crucial to preserve correctness.
 Entities defined in other modules might rely on laziness for correctness (whether functional or performance).